shaniber/pathfinder_characters/Lighthouse Kid.md

 				flame.
 It cannot push aside unwilling creatures or batter down large obstacles.
 A flaming sphere winks out if it exceeds the spell's range.

+		Pyrotechnics (Transmutation, Fire)
+			Saves: Will negates or Fortitude negates; see text;
+			DC: 18
+			Casting: 1 standard action
+			Duration: 1d4+1 rounds, or 1d4+1 rounds after creatures leave the smoke cloud; see text
+			Range: Long (760 ft.)
+			Components: V, S, M
+			SR: Yes or No; see text
+			Effect: Pyrotechnics turns a fire into a burst of blinding fireworks or a thick cloud of choking smoke, depending on your choice.

+				Fireworks: The fireworks are a flashing, fiery, momentary burst of glowing, colored aerial lights.
+This effect causes creatures within 120 feet of the fire source to become blinded for 1d4+1 rounds (Will negates).
+These creatures must have line of sight to the fire to be affected.
+Spell resistance can prevent blindness.

+				Smoke Cloud: A stream of smoke billows out from the fire, forming a choking cloud that spreads 20 feet in all directions and lasts for 1 round per caster level.
+All sight, even darkvision, is ineffective in or through the cloud.
+All within the cloud take –4 penalties to Strength and Dexterity (Fortitude negates).
+These effects last for 1d4+1 rounds after the cloud dissipates or after the creature leaves the area of the cloud.
+				Spell resistance does not apply.
+			Target: One fire source, up to a 20-ft. cube

 		Scorching Ray (Evocation)
 			Saves: None